Thiararapeter/SuperWP-Woo-WhatsApp-Order-Tracker/readme.txt

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

-A few notes about the sections above:

-*   "Contributors" is a comma separated list of wordpress.org usernames
-*   "Tags" is a comma separated list of tags that apply to the plugin
-*   "Requires at least" is the lowest version that the plugin will work on
-*   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
-Note that it might work on higher versions... this is just the highest one you've verified.
-*   Stable tag should indicate the Subversion "tag" of the latest stable version, or "trunk," if you use `/trunk/` for stable.

-    Note that the `readme.txt` of the stable tag is the one that is considered the defining one for the plugin, so if the `/trunk/readme.txt` file says that the stable tag is `4.3`, then it is `/tags/4.3/readme.txt` that'll be used for displaying information about the plugin.
-In this situation, the only thing considered from the trunk `readme.txt` is the stable tag pointer.
-Thus, if you develop in trunk, you can update the trunk `readme.txt` to reflect changes in your in-development version, without having that information incorrectly disclosed about the current stable version that lacks those changes -- as long as the trunk's `readme.txt` points to the correct stable tag.

-    If no stable tag is provided, it is assumed that trunk is stable, but you should specify "trunk" if that's where you put the stable version, in order to eliminate any doubt.
+SuperWP Woo WhatsApp Order Tracker is a plugin that allows your customers to track their WooCommerce orders directly via WhatsApp.
+Customers can input their order number and phone number, then receive real-time updates and order tracking information on their WhatsApp.

+**Key Features:**
+* Order tracking form with shortcode.
+* Admin settings to customize WhatsApp tracking messages.
+* Placeholder and color sliders for customization.
+* Configurable admin WhatsApp number to send notifications.
+* WhatsApp notifications directly linked to order status updates.
+* Ability to rename the WhatsApp button for enhanced user engagement.

+With this plugin, you ensure that your customers stay informed about their orders, providing seamless customer service through WhatsApp's reliable messaging system.

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= How do I customize the WhatsApp messages? =

+Navigate to the 'SuperWP Woo WhatsApp Order Tracker' settings in the WooCommerce admin panel.
+Here, you can configure the default message content, including placeholders for dynamic data like order numbers.

+= Can customers track orders from the frontend? =

+Yes!
+You can use the [superwp_order_tracker] shortcode on any page to display the order tracking form where customers can enter their details.

+= Is there a limit to the number of messages sent? =

+This plugin relies on WhatsApp messaging, so you are subject to WhatsApp’s messaging limits.

 == Installation ==

-1. Go to `Plugins` in the Admin menu
+1. Go to `Plugins` in the Admin menu.
-2. Click on the button `Add new`
+2. Click on the button `Add new`.
-3. Search for `SuperWP Woo WhatsApp Order Tracker` and click 'Install Now' or click on the `upload` link to upload `superwp-woo-whatsapp-order-tracker.zip`
+3. Search for `SuperWP Woo WhatsApp Order Tracker` and click 'Install Now' or click on the `upload` link to upload `superwp-woo-whatsapp-order-tracker.zip`.
-4. Click on `Activate plugin`
+4. Click on `Activate plugin`.
+5. Navigate to WooCommerce > Settings > SuperWP Woo WhatsApp Order Tracker to configure the plugin.

 == Changelog ==

 = 1.0.02: October 5, 2024 =
-* Birthday of SuperWP Woo WhatsApp Order Tracker
+* Initial release of SuperWP Woo WhatsApp Order Tracker.
+* Added shortcode for the order tracking form.
+* Included admin options for WhatsApp number and custom messages.
+* Added placeholder and color sliders for customization.
+* Added full documentation for shortcode usage.